 The INTRA Project Award is given for advancing religious dialogue between equal partners, in an atmosphere which is free of exclusive claims to religious truth that devalue other faith communities, and in which all religious communities and individual believers are encouraged to ask what they are able to do in order to contribute to reconciliation, and how the ongoing interpretation and study of each group’s sacred texts can help in this task.

-The ISECO General Conference takes place every three years.
+The ICESCO General Conference takes place every four years.
 Under the patronage of H.E.
-Mr Ilham Aliyev, President of the Republic of Azerbaijan, the 13th session of the General Conference was held in Rabat, Kingdom of Morocco, on 11-12 October 2018.
+President Abdel Fattah El‑Sisi, President of the Arab Republic of Egypt, the 14th Session of the General Conference was held in Cairo, Arab Republic of Egypt, on 8–9 December 2021.

 https://www.facebook.com/religionesporlapaz.americalatinayelcaribe